thoughtspot/thoughtspot.github.io/_appliance/aws/launch-an-instance.md

      ![]({{ site.baseurl }}/images/navigate_to_ec2_dashboard.png "Navigate to the EC2 Dashboard")

 2. Make sure your selected region is correct in the top right corner of the dashboard.
    If not, select a different region you would like to launch your instance in.
-Let ThoughtSpot support know if you change your region.

      ![]({{ site.baseurl }}/images/select_region.png "Select a region to launch your instance in")